Rio Tinto's Panguna mine, in Bougainville, is one of the most serious examples of corporate misconduct by an Australian company overseas.

-From 1972 to 1989, the company Bougainville Copper Limited (BCL), a subsidiary of Australian-British mining giant Rio Tinto, operated the lucrative Panguna copper and gold mine.
-The mine was forced on the locals without genuine consent being asked for or given.
+From 1972 to 1989, the company Bougainville Copper Limited, a subsidiary of Australian-British mining giant Rio Tinto, operated the lucrative Panguna copper and gold mine.
+The mine was forced on the locals without their consent.

-Years of peaceful protests were ignored: when the protestors turned to sabotage, the PNG Government, with the enthusiastic support of BCL and the Australian Government, sent in the military.
-A decade long civil war and blockade saw tens of thousands of Bougainvilleans die, mostly civilians.
+Years of peaceful protests were ignored and when the protestors turned to sabotage, the PNG Government, with the support of Bougainville Copper and the Australian Government, sent in the military.
+A decade-long civil war and blockade saw tens of thousands of Bougainvilleans – mostly civilians – die.

 During the operation of the mine, the company discharged millions of tonnes of mine waste into two local rivers, causing adverse environmental and social impacts for the local communities.
-Meanwhile, a site visit by the Human Rights Law Centre and Jubilee has found that the situation has become worse.
+Since then, a site visit by the Human Rights Law Centre and Jubilee Australia has found that the situation has become worse.

 -THEONILA ROKA-MATBOB, BOUGAINVILLEAN POLITICIAN AND CABINET MINISTER